Abhirashmi/Dance-Website/README.md

 # Dance-Website
-Creating a hypothetical website for dance academy.
+Creating a hypothetical website for dance academy using pure pug.